 The innovative Precisionist crystal has three prongs, creating a torsional resonator – the prongs not only move back and forth, but twist.
 Standard quartz crystals have only two prongs.

-Bulova states that the expected battery life for the CURV models with the caliber 8137 is approximately one year.
+Bulova states that the expected battery life for the CURV models with the caliber 8137 is approximately one year, but there have been claims of the battery lasting as long as two years.
+Using the chronograph more frequently will drain the battery faster.
 Please add your battery life experience in the comments below.

 Extending the Battery Life: